tsjyma/ASearcher-mjy/README.md

 + 🛠️ **Fully Open-Source**: We are committed to open-sourcing all components for agentic RL training, including datasets, data synthesis agent, training details, model weights, and detailed guidelines for customized agent development.<font style="color:#DF2A3F;"> The released models and data could be found at [🤗Huggingface](https://huggingface.co/collections/inclusionAI/asearcher-6891d8acad5ebc3a1e1fb2d1) </font>.

 **📰 News & Updates**:
+- 2025-09-18: Training code and latest model for ASearcher-Web-QwQ are released!
+Checkout [ASearcher-Web-QwQ-V2](https://huggingface.co/inclusionAI/ASearcher-Web-QwQ-V2) and [our training code](ASearcher/train/asearcher_reasoning.py) for smooth large-scale agentic RL training!
-- 2025-09-18: More clean & more flexible training!
+- 2025-09-18: More clean & flexible training!
 ASearcher now uses [AReaL](https://github.com/inclusionAI/AReaL) as a package.
-- 2025-08-30: **ASearcher-v2 incoming!** State-of-the-art search agent with improved training data and end-to-end agentic RL training.
+- 2025-08-30: **ASearcher-Web-QwQ-V2 incoming!** State-of-the-art search agent with improved training data and end-to-end agentic RL training.
 Model and data will be released soon.
 - 2025-08-09: Our [technical report](assets/ASearcher.pdf) is released.
 - 2025-08-05: **ASearcher** is released, try asynchronous RL training and automatic QA synthesis to train an advanced search agent!🎉